 Clean House

 How to celebrate Chinese New Year at home?
 Clean!!
 I know it sounds like I have some major Mom-agenda, but clearing the house of negative energy is an important part of the celebration.
-Sweeping out bad luck is a key part to ensuring a prosperous New Year.
+Sweeping out bad luck is a key part of ensuring a prosperous New Year.

 Dragons